Creditsafe Group: History

-Current Status
+Current status

 In each country in which it operates Creditsafe has a sales and customer service operation dealing with customers over the telephone and internet.
-Creditsafe employs over 1,200 people in its 16 offices in 10 countries it currently has just over 200,000 subscription users.
+Creditsafe employs over 1,500 people in its 27 offices in 16 countries it currently has just over 550,000 subscription users.

 Creditsafe claims to be the world’s most-used provider of on-line company credit reports and estimates it will deliver over 110 million reports during 2016.

-Products and services

-Creditsafe’s core business offering is an on-line company credit report based on original source public and private data which is brought together to give information on a company and an assessment of its creditworthiness.
-Creditsafe provides a credit rating and suggested credit limit in all its reports.

-Creditsafe reports are accessed via Creditsafe’s own websites over the internet by most of its customers however increasing large volume customers purchase solutions that either integrate into their own accounting software or use one of Creditsafe’s own integrated services such as Creditsafe 3D.

-Creditsafe combines data from all its operating countries in its reports in an attempt to provide full international details on companies that operate in more than one country or who have other international linkages.